dotnet/arcade/Documentation/Darc.md

 - `--id` - **(Required)**.
 BAR id of build to assign to channel.
 - `--channel` - **(Required)**.
 Channel to assign build to.
 - `--publish-installers-and-checksums` **(Required)** Whether installers and checksums should be published.
-This should be true all the time.
+All the installers and checksums usually go to the same storage account.
+By setting this to true we are agreeing to republish them everytime a new channel is added.
+This has to be set to true at all times.
 - `--publishing-infra-version` - Version of publishing, for single stage [publishing infrastructure use 3](https://github.com/dotnet/arcade/blob/master/Documentation/CorePackages/Publishing.md#what-is-v3-publishing-how-is-it-different-from-v2) else for multi stage publishing infra with each stage representing available channel(s) use 2.
 Default is 2.
 - `--signing-validation-parameters` - Additional (MSBuild) properties to be passed to signing validation
 - `--symbol-publishing-parameters` -Additional (MSBuild) properties to be passed to symbol publishing